MalihehIzadi/ml4se/index.md

 All deadlines are 17:00 CET.

 * 3/10 (usual lecture timeslot): Mid-term progress presentations
-* 22/10: Submission of first version of project reports
+* 26/10: Submission of the first version of project reports
-* 23/10: Submission of peer feedback
+* 28/10: Submission of peer feedback
-* 25/10: Submission of the final version of the report (incorporating the feedback from your peers)
+* 31/10: Submission of the final version of the report (incorporating the feedback from your peers)
-* 26/10 (usual lecture timeslot): Final presentations
+* 2/11 (usual lecture timeslot): Final presentations